LdDl/gocv-blob/README.md

 // 4.
 Compare blobs ()
 global_blobs.MatchToExisting(tmp_blobs)

 // 5.
-Repeat 2-4 every time when you find new objects on images.
+Repeat steps 2-4 every time when you find new objects on images.
 MatchToExisting() will update existing blobs and register new ones.
 ```

 ## Support